GER1016 : Deutschland zwischen 1871 und 1945

 Assessment Rationale And Relationship

-One 90-minute written examination during the semester 2 assessment period consisting of:
+A 90-minute written examination during the semester 1 assessment periods consisting of:

-1. a number of questions with one-word / short sentence answers in German
+a number of questions with short sentence answers

-2. 3 questions, 2 of which must be answered in detail in German
++ two questions, one must be answered in detail

 Group Presentation (partly in German, partly in English):

-Working in groups of two or three, students present on a topic related to one of the lectures.
-They provide a vocabulary list as well as Power Point slides, and at least one question / task (in German or English) for in-class discussion.
-This tests knowledge of content as well as language and presenting skills.
+Working in groups of two or three students present on a topic related to one of the lectures.
+They provide a Power Point presentation on their chosen topic (~10 min. per student, each student will be graded individually), This tests knowledge of content as well as developing language and presenting skills.

 Reading Lists